dzz9143/promise-tools/README.md

 A set of helper and high order functions to simplify the use of promise and async function.

 It contains:
-1. np - normalize the return of promise and avoid try_catch block
+1. `np` - normalize the return of promise and avoid try_catch block
-2. sleep - a promise version of setTimeout, used to delay operation
+2. `sleep` - a promise version of setTimeout, used to delay operation
-3. parallel - a promise.all with a concurrent limit and a set of hooks
+3. `parallel` - run a collection of async function in parallel with fine control over concurrency

-## np
+## np(promise): Promise&lt;NormalizedResult&gt;
-`np` stands for `normalize promise` which is a function that receives a promise and return a normalized promise

-It will handle the error `automatically` and normalize the resolved value.

-When in async function, instead of handling promise in a `try catch` block, you can handle the possible error and data in a much more straight forward way, check the code sample below

-`Without np`, when you await a promise, you will probably handle the promise error like this:
+* `promise` - [Promise] a promise or promise like(thenable)
+* `NormalizedResult` - [Array] a normalized result which is a two elements array `[reason: any, data: T]`
+    * `reason` - [any] first element of array is the possible rejected value
+    * `data` - [T] second element of array is the possible resolved value
+* Returns: Promise&lt;NormalizedResult&gt;

+np let you handle promise error in a clean way, which results in a more readable code.

+Instead of using `try_catch` block:
 ```javascript
 async function do() {
     try {